Cherarium/phone-goggles/README.md

 **Event Behaviors:**
 **"INITIATE" and "ANSWER" Events:**
 - These events are occasionally marked with a dash `-`, indicating their immediate nature.
 This possibly indicates calls that have not yet been completed.
-They occur promptly, reflecting the initiation and answering of phone calls.

 **"DISCONNECT" Events:**
 - In contrast, `DISCONNECT` events are distinguished by a set amount of seconds until a call is terminated.
 When a call is `DISCONNECTED`, you calculate the duration by subtracting the `created_at` timestamp of the `DISCONNECT` event from the `created_at` timestamp of the `INITIATE` event.